-In 2020, we obtained regulatory clearance for the Senhance ultrasonic system in both Taiwan and Japan.
-We also received clearance for the ISU in both the U.S. and Japan.
-Finally, in the EU, we expanded our claims for the Senhance System to include pediatric patients, allowing accessibility to more surgeons and patients, as well as expanding our potential market to include pediatric hospitals in Europe.
-We anticipate the robotic precision provided by the Senhance System, coupled with the already available 3 mm instruments will prove to be an effective tool in surgery with smaller patients.
+In 2020, the Company obtained regulatory clearance for the Senhance ultrasonic system in Taiwan and Japan.
+On February 12, 2020, the Company expanded its claims in the EU for the Senhance System to include pediatric patients, allowing accessibility to more surgeons and patients, as well as expanding its potential market to include pediatric hospitals in Europe.
+The Company anticipates the robotic precision provided by the Senhance System, coupled with the already available 3 mm diameter instruments, will prove to be an effective tool in surgery with smaller patients.
+On March 13, 2020 the Company announced that it received FDA clearance for the Intelligent Surgical UnitTM (ISUTM) for use with the Senhance System.
+The Company believes it is the first such FDA submission seeking clearance for machine vision technology in abdominal robotic surgery.
+On September 23, 2020, the Company announced the first surgical procedures successfully completed using the ISU.